SpecFlowOSS/SpecFlow/docs/Execution/Parallel-Execution.md

 [assembly: Parallelize(Scope = ExecutionScope.ClassLevel)]
 ```

-Note: SpecFlow does not support scenario level parallelization with MsTest (when scenarios from the same feature execute in parallel).
-If you configure a higher level MsTest parallelization than "ClassLevel" your tests will fail with runtime errors.
+***>Note**: SpecFlow does not support scenario level parallelization with MsTest (when scenarios from the same feature execute in parallel).
+If you configure a higher level MsTest parallelization than "ClassLevel" your tests will fail with runtime errors.*

 ### xUnit Configuration